alexferrari88/sbstck-dl/README.md

 ### Downloading posts

 You can provide the url of a single post or the main url of the Substack you want to download.

-If attempting to download premium content, get the cookies used during the `GET` request for your article in the browser and provide it with the `-c` flag.
+To download or access premium content, first log into to your Substack account with access to premium posts.
+Then, capture the cookies used during the `GET` request for any of the articles and pass it via the `-c` flag.

 ```bash
 Usage: